 12. The most destructive World War II bombing in Japan was neither in Hiroshima nor Nagasaki.
 The firebombing of Tokyo in 1945, named ‘Operation Meetinghouse’ killed more than 100,000 people and injured even more.

 14. It is widely agreed that these atomic bombs ended World War II with the surrender of Japan.
-However, recent scholarship’s analysis of the minutes of a meeting held in the lead up to surrender between Japanese officials dictates otherwise.
+However, recent scholarship analysis of the minutes of a meeting held in the lead-up to the surrender between Japanese officials dictates otherwise.
 They suggest that the unexpected entry of the Soviet Union into war with Japan played a more decisive role in the surrender.

 15. The Oleander is the official flower of Hiroshima as this was the first flower to blossom on the scorched earth after the atomic bomb blast.

-16. A Bonsai tree survived the Hiroshima atomic attack and can now be found in the US National Arboretum Museum in Washington DC.
+16. A Bonsai tree survived the Hiroshima atomic attack and can now be found in the Washington, DC, landmark that is the US National Arboretum Museum.

 17. The Peace Memorial Park in Hiroshima has a flame that has burned continuously since it was lit in 1964.
 The ‘Peace Flame’ will remain lit and burning until the planet is free from the threat of nuclear destruction, meaning all atomic and nuclear bombs in the world are destroyed.